veeragoutham14/HA-mdns-ws-json-device-integration/README.md

 Automatic creation of entities (e.g., sensors, calendars, switches) after connection.

-Troubleshooting
+Troubleshooting:

 Integration not found in “Add Integration”

 Restart HA, then check Settings → System → Logs for errors from custom_components.kavo_integration.

 Duplicate/unavailable entities after renaming

 Ensure your entities use a stable unique_id (not the display name).
 If you changed schemes, implement an entity registry migration.

-Manual install not loading
+Manual install not loading:

 Verify the path is exactly /config/custom_components/KaVo_Integration/ and manifest.json is present.
 Restart HA.